Kyelin25/dotstat-tutorials/DotStatSuiteCore-Installation/DotStatSuiteCore-Installation.md

 The purpose of this tutorial is to describe how one could go about building and deploying a simple working set of DotStatSuite Core services in a Windows environment.
 This means building on a Windows machine, and deploying **to** Windows machines.
 With this in mind, the scripting language I'll be using is Powershell, and the web server I'll be deploying on is Microsoft's Internet Information Services.
 However, a lot of the steps and information contained in this tutorial would be the same on other platforms, even if the exact commands might differ.
 Where possible I'll be noting what might be different.

+In this first part of the tutorial, we'll be focusing on obtaining the complete set of source code for the DotStatSuite Core set of applications, and on using it produce installation "packages".

 # The Cast of Characters

 We will be building (from source) and deploying three different services: